 5. Consumer Expectations

 Most organizations rely on monolithic eCommerce architecture: a single solution takes a customer from their site visit to their purchase.
-However, customers today are coming to the retail shopping experience with high expectations that not all eCommerce platforms are able to meet.
+However, customers today are coming to omnichannel vs multichannel retail with high expectations that not all eCommerce platforms are able to meet.

 The B2C eCommerce is evolving with a new option: “headless” eCommerce.
 In this model, retailers are decoupling the front-end website from the backend to offer a greater level of customization, personalization, and adaptability.